Registered Group Members

 If you are a Group Member you have the right, if you wish, to make submissions as to why the Court should, or should not, approve the proposed settlement (or any particular aspect of it).
 If you wish to exercise that right, you must complete the Notice of Objection to Proposed Settlement form below, and email it to:

-Any Group Member who so objects may also (but is not obliged to) appear before the Court at the hearing of the application to approve the proposed settlement at 10.15 am on 20 May 2021 at the Federal Court in Melbourne.
+Any Group Member who objects in this way may also (but is not obliged to) appear before the Court at the hearing of the application to approve the proposed settlement at 10:15am on 4 March 2022 at the Federal Court in Melbourne.

-You may make such submissions whether or not you have registered to participate in the Woolworths Class Action.
+You may make such submissions irrespective of whether or not you have registered to participate in the ABL Class Action.

 Any objections received by the Court will be considered by the Court, along with all of the other evidence and submissions filed by the parties, in determining whether or not to approve the proposed settlement.